Chongzhen Church

 truth church)), full name Christian Chongzhen Church, is the oldest Christian Protestant church in Wuhan, China.
-It is was designed in a Gothic style and can accommodate 400 people in its main sanctuary.
+It was designed in a Gothic style and can accommodate 400 people in its main sanctuary.

 History

 In 1864, Chongzhen Church was built in Gejiaying neighborhood of Wuchang, Wuhan under the leadership of Griffith John, a missionary from the London Missionary Society.
 It was the first Christian church in Wuchang, the provincial capital of Hubei.

 The church joined the Church of Christ in China, and the first Chinese pastor was Bao Tingzhan.
 Foreign missionaries also worked at the church.

 In 1951, the church became one of the learning centers of the "three-self" revolution study group.
 In 1958, united worship was implemented resulting in a merger between the staff of Chongzhen Church and the Life Church at Hanyangmen; the building was converted into a paper mill warehouse.